CarlosSilvaFortes/hrafn-annwn/CODEX.md

 * **Rovelli, C.** (2021).
   *Helgoland: Making Sense of the Quantum Revolution.* Riverhead Books.
 ISBN: 978-0593328880

-  **CODEX Context:** Foundation for **PART VI.E** and **VI.F** - Wheeler's "It-from-Bit" shows physical reality emerges from information and relation; Rovelli shows properties are relational not intrinsic.
+  **CODEX Context:** Foundation for **PART V.E** and **V.F**—Wheeler's "It-from-Bit" shows physical reality emerges from information and relation; Rovelli shows properties are relational not intrinsic.
 Provides mathematical formalism for consciousness as relational emergence.
-Note: **PART VI.F** explicitly clarifies this is "isomorphism of form, not shared mechanism" - NOT claiming quantum processing in brains.
+Note: **PART V.F** explicitly clarifies this is "isomorphism of form, not shared mechanism"—NOT claiming quantum processing in brains.

 ---

-### 10. Integrated Information Theory (IIT)
+## 11. Integrated Information Theory (IIT)

 * **Tononi, G., Boly, M., Massimini, M., & Koch, C.** (2016).
   *Integrated information theory: from consciousness to its physical substrate.* *Nature Reviews Neuroscience, 17*(7), 450–461.